Sandy-Legendary-Developer-07/Sandy-Legendary-Developer-07/README.md

 # 👋 Hello!
 I'm Santhosh

 ## 💼 About Me

-I'm a Computer Science Engineering student based in Chennai, India, aspiring to become a full-stack software engineer.
-I’m passionate about open-source development, building scalable web applications, and leveraging AI to enhance productivity.
+I’m a Computer Science Engineering student from Chennai, India, aspiring to become a full-stack software engineer.
+Passionate about open-source, building scalable web applications, and leveraging AI to boost productivity.

-Currently focused on mastering Data Structures and Algorithms, and actively contributing to real-world projects and open-source communities.
+Currently, I’m sharpening my skills in Data Structures & Algorithms and actively contributing to open-source communities and real-world projects.

 ---